mitchcapper/LogCatch/README.md

 ![ScreenShot](https://raw.github.com/pikey8706/LogCatch/master/screenshot_on_mac.png)

 ## Requirements
-You need the binaries: wish (tk), gawk, and optionally adb (for android live logging)
+You need the binaries: wish (tk), gawk (in path as awk), and optionally adb (for android live logging),  also the command line tool tail for incremental loading.

 ### Linux:
 gawk for filtering, tk package for GUI, and android-sdk for adb.